Dcadet050/SOAR-EDR-Project-/README.md

 <img width="1252" height="676" alt="The Lalagne Project" src="https://github.com/user-attachments/assets/e9db199c-33ba-466e-b958-018e71fa6906" />

-# Phase 3 - Detection Rule
+# Phase 3 - Detection Engineering

 The objective of this phase was to create the LimaCharlie detection rule that would identify the execution of LaZagne on the Windows endpoint and initiate the SOAR workflow automatically.